Ixcatl/fables_novasophonia/docs/core/attributes.rst

 Grace
 =====
-Grace determines a creature's effectiveness at using ranged weaponry or dodging incoming danger.
+Grace determines a creature's effectiveness at using ranged weaponry or dodging incoming danger, in addition to its placement in the turn order.
 For checks, Grace may be used for manual dexterity, balance, or finesse.

 Footwork
 --------